|Nutritional Guidelines (per serving)|

 Use the best gin and vermouth you can get for this cocktail and add a dash of bitters for a little extra spark.
 Likewise, many of the standard martini options will also work here.
 For instance, shake it if you prefer or pour vodka.
 You might also enjoy it served with a lemon twist rather than the olive.
 As long as the ingredient ratio is 1:1, it technically qualifies as a 50-50 martini!

 Gather the ingredients.

-In a cocktail shaker filled with ice cubes, pour the gin and vermouth.
+In a mixing glass filled with ice cubes, pour the gin and vermouth.

 - The best martinis are made with the best gin, so be sure to pour a premium brand.
 Customarily, it's made with a London dry gin, though there are many fascinating dry gins available that don't fall under that label.

 - It's also a fabulous recipe for gin experiments.
 If you spot an unfamiliar brand and it piques your interest, give it a try and see how it stands up to vermouth.

 - The quality of the vermouth should match the gin.
 More importantly, make sure that your dry vermouth is fresh because it doesn't have the long shelf life of distilled spirits.
 Over time once it's exposed to air, the fortified wine will begin to lose its botanical flavor and become stale.
 If a bottle's been open for more than three months and has not been stored in the refrigerator, it's time to replace it.